ahwayakchih/openshift-nodebb/README.markdown

 To install NodeBB, follow these steps (they were tested using `bash` shell), without omitting any of them (unless stated otherwise), on your local system (NOT on the OpenShift side, through SSH).

+By default, your NodeBB application will be available at `http://nodebb-yourappnamespace.rhcloud.com`.
+You can change that by changing your [OpenShift domain name](#yourappnamespace) and/or [application name](#nodebb).

 ### 1. Creating a new application

-Make sure that there is no local "nodebb" directory already there.
+Make sure that there is no local `nodebb` directory already there.
 If there is, either move it somewhere else or change its name.
-You can also use different name than "nodebb" for your application.
-In such case, be sure to replace the word "nodebb" (but only if it is all in small caps, and not part of another word) in every command mentioned in this guide.

 This will create the application in the OpenShift cloud.